Randall Terry: Personal life

 In 1998, when Terry was accused of advocating racism while he was running for Congress, his son Jamiel stepped forward to defend him.
 In 2000, Jamiel worked with his father on Steven Forbes' campaign for the Republican nomination for U.S. president, and he campaigned with his father against gay marriage in Vermont.
-In 2004, Jamiel publicly announced that he is gay and he also wrote an article for Out Magazine, for which he was paid US$2,500.
+In 2004, Jamiel publicly announced that he was gay and he also wrote an article for Out Magazine, for which he was paid US$2,500.
 When he learned that the Out article was going to be published, Terry pre-empted Jamiel by writing an essay, "My Prodigal Son, the Homosexual", in which he writes of pain and disappointment, blames Jamiel's homosexuality and his other troubles on his childhood experiences, and contends that much of the Out Magazine article is false and was written by other people.
 Jamiel's response was, "My father's first and foremost aim is to protect himself.
 He talks about how I prostitute the family's name, but he's used the fact that he saved my sister from abortion and rescued me from hardship in his speeches and interviews.
 What's the difference?"